Keeping your data safe

 2.1.4 a copy of your passport (for verification purposes, in order to meet our legal obligation to check you have the right to work in the UK and in connection with any visa, certificate of sponsorship or any other permit we are required to obtain where applicable);

 2.1.5 information about your health (to obtain and administer insurance, to arrange and administer any medical treatment you may require and to assess your suitability to contribute to the Content);

-2.1.7 any information you provide as part of the filming and recording of Content including personal information relating to your ethnicity, political opinions or religious belief, trade union membership, physical or mental health, sexual orientation, genetic and biometric data (“Special Category Personal Data”) and criminal background data (in order to meet our legal and regulatory obligations such as diversity monitoring and to safeguard the welfare of you and third parties and to assess your suitability to take part in the Content).
+2.1.7 any information you provide as part of the filming and recording of Content including personal information relating to your ethnicity, political opinions or religious belief, trade union membership, physical or mental health, sexual orientation, genetic and biometric data (“Special Category Personal Data”) and criminal background data (in order to meet our legal and regulatory obligations such as diversity monitoring and to safeguard the welfare of you and third parties and to assess your suitability to take part in the Content); and

 3. Where do we get your data from?

 3.1 You will provide us with personal data through application forms, release forms, contracts, emails, interviews, other forms of correspondence and/or communication etc.

 3.2 We may collect information about you from other sources including public sources (such as social media), public opinion through surveys and market research, industry contacts, and from third parties such as production companies or authorities that might carry out searches against you (such as DBS checks).